KianaR/Colour-Picker/README.md

 # Colour-Picker

-## Description 📖
-Colour picker is a simple Django web-app, designed to allow users to extract colour values per pixel, from any uploaded image using a Bootstrap based interface.
+Colour Picker is a simple Django web-app, designed to allow users to extract colour values per pixel, from any uploaded image using a Bootstrap based interface.

-## Contents
+## Contents 📖
 - [Installation](#installation)
 - [How it works](#how_it_works)
 - [Known Issues](#known_issues)